Harvard Law School, J.D., 2005

 University of Montana, B.A., with high honors, 2002

 Pearlynn Houck is a versatile litigator and adviser.
-She represents companies and executives in complex business and employment disputes and bet-the-company litigation.
-She has experience in matters involving fraud, breach of contract, unfair trade practices, financial products, securities, corporate governance, professional negligence and class actions.
-Pearlynn regularly represents clients in noncompetition, trade secret and other employment disputes.
-She also has experience conducting internal investigations and assisting clients in responding to government investigations.
+She represents companies and executives in investigations and complex business disputes.
+She has experience in matters involving fraud, breach of contract, unfair trade practices, trade secrets and restrictive covenants, corporate governance, professional negligence and class actions.

 Pearlynn's clients benefit from her courtroom experience.
-She has argued injunctions, temporary restraining orders and dispositive motions, participated in multiple jury trials and arbitrations before the Financial Industry Regulatory Authority, and litigated appeals in the North Carolina Court of Appeals and U.S. Courts of Appeals.
+She has argued injunctions, temporary restraining orders and dispositive motions, participated in multiple jury trials and arbitrations, and litigated appeals in the North Carolina Court of Appeals and U.S. Courts of Appeals.